metio/terraform-provider-k8s/docs/data-sources/flows_netobserv_io_flow_collector_v1beta2_manifest.md

 Optional:

-- `action` (String) Action defines the action to perform on the flows that match the filter.
+- `action` (String) 'action' defines the action to perform on the flows that match the filter.
-- `cidr` (String) CIDR defines the IP CIDR to filter flows by.Example: 10.10.10.0/24 or 100:100:100:100::/64
+- `cidr` (String) 'cidr' defines the IP CIDR to filter flows by.Examples: '10.10.10.0/24' or '100:100:100:100::/64'
-- `dest_ports` (String) DestPorts defines the destination ports to filter flows by.To filter a single port, set a single port as an integer value.
-For example destPorts: 80.To filter a range of ports, use a 'start-end' range, string format.
-For example destPorts: '80-100'.
+- `dest_ports` (String) 'destPorts' defines the destination ports to filter flows by.To filter a single port, set a single port as an integer value.
+For example: 'destPorts: 80'.To filter a range of ports, use a 'start-end' range, string format.
+For example: 'destPorts: '80-100''.
-- `direction` (String) Direction defines the direction to filter flows by.
+- `direction` (String) 'direction' defines the direction to filter flows by.
 - `enable` (Boolean) Set 'enable' to 'true' to enable eBPF flow filtering feature.
-- `icmp_code` (Number) ICMPCode defines the ICMP code to filter flows by.
+- `icmp_code` (Number) 'icmpCode' defines the ICMP code to filter flows by.
-- `icmp_type` (Number) ICMPType defines the ICMP type to filter flows by.
+- `icmp_type` (Number) 'icmpType' defines the ICMP type to filter flows by.
-- `peer_ip` (String) PeerIP defines the IP address to filter flows by.Example: 10.10.10.10
+- `peer_ip` (String) 'peerIP' defines the IP address to filter flows by.Example: '10.10.10.10'.
-- `ports` (String) Ports defines the ports to filter flows by. it can be user for either source or destination ports.To filter a single port, set a single port as an integer value.
-For example ports: 80.To filter a range of ports, use a 'start-end' range, string format.
-For example ports: '80-10
+- `ports` (String) 'ports' defines the ports to filter flows by, used both for source and destination ports.To filter a single port, set a single port as an integer value.
+For example: 'ports: 80'.To filter a range of ports, use a 'start-end' range, string format.
+For example: 'ports: '80-100''.
-- `protocol` (String) Protocol defines the protocol to filter flows by.
+- `protocol` (String) 'protocol' defines the protocol to filter flows by.
-- `source_ports` (String) SourcePorts defines the source ports to filter flows by.To filter a single port, set a single port as an integer value.
-For example sourcePorts: 80.To filter a range of ports, use a 'start-end' range, string format.
-For example sourcePorts: '80-100'.
+- `source_ports` (String) 'sourcePorts' defines the source ports to filter flows by.To filter a single port, set a single port as an integer value.
+For example: 'sourcePorts: 80'.To filter a range of ports, use a 'start-end' range, string format.
+For example: 'sourcePorts: '80-100''.

 <a id="nestedatt--spec--agent--ebpf--metrics"></a>